MartinDrumel/martin-drumel-pirali-research-group/content/post/2021-09_HRMS/index.md

 <!--more-->

 Olivia won one of the two Amat-Mills awards at the [27th Colloquium on High-Resolution Molecular Spectroscopy](https://hrms21.scg.ch/).
+She presented her recent work on the millimeter- and submillimeter-wave spectroscopy of radicals using two experimental setups: a H-abstraction method coupled with our frequency multiplication chain-based spectrometer (([MACO-GT]({{< relref "/project/macogt" >}}) project)) and a supersonic expansion coupled with our chirped-pulse spectrometer ([SPECIES]({{< relref "/project/species" >}}) project).